DEMOCRACY AND HUMAN RIGHTS l UPDATE ……….CONTINUED….

 The other major problem is the lack of democracy and human rights for women, who apart from anything else are suffering from generations of boredom.

-As you will see from this excellent BBC report, Saudi women are not allowed to drive, go out alone, be alone with a man other than a family member or get a job, go to college, or even a health clinic, without male permission.
+Saudi women are not allowed to drive, go out alone, be alone with a man other than a family member or get a job, go to college, or even a health clinic, without male permission.

 The most exciting thing in their day is going to the shopping mall in the evening, where all the shop assistants are male (mainly Asian), even in the lingerie department!